 Wed 6 December 2017, Himalayas: Object Handling Session, Rachel Barclay, Curator of the Oriental Museum (Education Room, Oriental Museum)

-January 2018 date tbc, The Mahabharata Title tbc, Dr Brian Black, Department of Politics, Philosophy and Religion, Lancaster University
+Mon 22 Jan 2018, The Mahabharata as a lens for learning about Hinduism, Dr Brian Black, Department of Politics, Philosophy and Religion, Lancaster University

 Wed 7 February 2018, The Chaldaean art: Mesopotamian astrology and its legacy in the Graeco-Roman world, Dr Kathryn Stevens, Department of Classics and Ancient History, Durham University